salimk/Rcrawler/README.md

 ```
 You can specify "list" as a type of returned variable.
 Also, this function has a parameter called (max) useful to limit the number of imported files.

-###### 3-Crawl and Scrape data from a website pages
+#### 3-Crawl and Scrape data from a website pages
+###### 3-1- One element per pattern for every page
-In the example below , we will try to extract articles and titles from our demo blog.
+In the example below, we will try to extract articles and titles from our demo blog.
+So each blog post normally has one title and one article.
 To do this we need to specify the XPath or the CSS selector pattern of the elements to extract.

 **Using XPath :**
 ```